This post was originally published on September 27, 2018 and has been updated for accuracy and comprehensiveness.

 Consider the following tools to keep your employees safe from physical harm:

-In addition to these safeguards, business owners can take workplace security a step further by installing a monitored alarm system that will alert you after hours.
+In addition to these safeguards, business owners can take workplace security a step further by installing a monitored alarm system that will alert you of specific incidents, even after hours.

-- Back up critical employee data in an alternate location.
+- Information backup: Back up critical employee data in an alternate location, like a cloud-based server.

-- Install firewalls and anti-virus software on all work computers.
+- Firewalls: Install firewalls and anti-virus software on all work computers.

-- Protect all networks and work devices with complex passwords.
+- Password best practices: Protect all networks and work devices with complex passwords.

-- Train employees on best practices for cyber security.
+- Employee education: Train employees on best practices for cyber security.

-- Upgrade system devices as new versions become available to make it harder for hackers to access your network.
+- Install upgrades: Upgrade system devices as new versions become available to make it harder for hackers to access your network.

-- Utilize a virtual private network (VPN) when allowing employees to work remotely.
+- Virtual private network: Utilize a virtual private network (VPN) when allowing employees to work remotely.

 Don’t wait for an emergency to happen before you enact the appropriate safeguards into your workplace.
 Contact a trusted security vendor to ensure your employees and business are protected.